The mixing conjecture under GRH: Oriented and aligned Heegner packets

 Let $K=K_f K_\infty$, where $K_f$ is almost maximal.
 In this paragraph we find which integers are discriminants of Heegner packets in $Y_K$ and how many packets correspond to a fixed discriminant.

-\begin{lemma} Fix $D\in\mathbb{N}$ that is not a perfect square.
-If there exists a packet of discriminant $D$ in $Y_K$ then $D=D_0 f^2$ with $D_0$ a fundamental discriminant, $\left(\frac{-D}{p}\right)\neq 1$ for all $p\mid d_B$, and $\gcd(f,d_B)=1$.
-In this case we say $D$ is admissible.\footnote{Note that admissibility is a congruence condition modulo $8 d_B^2$.} \end{lemma} Later we shall establish that if $D$ is admissible then a packet of discriminant $D$ always exists.
+\begin{lemma} Fix $D\in\mathbb{N}$ which is not a perfect square.
+If there exists a packet of discriminant $D$ in $Y_K$ then $D=D_0 f^2$, with $D_0$ a fundamental discriminant, $(\frac{-D}{p})\neq 1$ for all $p\mid d_B$, and $\gcd(f,d_B)=1$.
+In this case we say $D$ is admissible. \end{lemma} Note that admissibility is a congruence condition modulo $8 d_B^2$.
+Later we shall establish that if $D$ is admissible then a packet of discriminant $D$ always exists.